Does it Cost?

 You should complete your aid application at least 2 months before you

 need the funds.

 You must submit your Free Application for Federal Student Aid (FAFSA).
-If your FAFSA is selected for federal verification, you may also be required to submit copies of your federal income tax transcripts from the IRS.
+If your FAFSA is selected for federal verification, you may also be required to submit a signed copy of your federal income tax return.
 If applying for a supplemental

 loan you must contact the lender of your choice directly.

 There are no hard and fast deadlines, but you must allow a minimum of

 2 months from the time you submit your aid application until your loan

 is disbursed to your account.
 In the meantime you are responsible to pay

 any tuition charges that are not covered by other sources yourself.
 If

 your charges have been paid, you can receive a refund when the loan is